Financial Aid Code of Conduct

 American Sentinel participates in the William D. Ford Federal Direct Loan Program, which includes the Direct Subsidized and Direct Unsubsidized Student Loans, the Direct Graduate PLUS Loans and the Direct Parent PLUS Loans.

-To comply with the 2008 Higher Education Opportunity Act, American Sentinel adopts the following code of conduct to provide guidance to university employees, assure the integrity of the student aid process and uphold ethical conduct of university employees with regard to student loan practices.
-This code of conduct is applicable to all university employees and agents, the university’s Financial Aid Office and the Office of Student Accounts.
+To comply with the 2008 Higher Education Opportunity Act, American Sentinel adopts the following code of conduct to provide guidance to college employees, assure the integrity of the student aid process and uphold ethical conduct of college employees with regard to student loan practices.
+This code of conduct is applicable to all college employees and agents, the university’s Financial Aid Office and the Office of Student Accounts.

 A revenue-sharing arrangement is an agreement between an institution and a lender in which: